RLAlab/rlalab.github.io/content/authors/Samanvi Kuchi/_index.md

   #- Alumni
 ---

 My name is Samanvi (Sam).
-I am an undergrad studying Biological Sciences at Imperial College London and also self-learn Data Science & AI with interests in experimental design and computational biology.
+I am an undergrad studying Biological Sciences at Imperial College London and have a developing background in Data Science & AI.
 I use computational approaches to investigate protein digestibility and contribute to developing predictive models for sustainable alternative proteins.
 Other than biology, I like observing patterns, exercising, and getting to know people.